wp-plugins/music-store/readme.txt

 **More about the Main Features:**

 *	Allows selling audio files via PayPal.
-*	Allows selling collections.
-Audio files can be grouped into collections or albums (advanced version of plugin).
 *	Allows a custom setup of the online store, with ability to filter products by types of files: Singles or Collections, paging and sorting the results by popularity.
 *	Allows to associate additional information to the products.
 *	Includes an audio player that supports formats: OGA, MP3, WAV, WMA.
-*	Offers secure Audio Playback that prevents unauthorized downloading of audio files.
-*   Allows to create discounts (advanced version of plugin).
-*   Allows to entering discount coupons (advanced version of plugin).
 * Allows to share the songs and collections in the social networks (like Facebook, Twitter and Google+).
 *	Supports all most popular web browsers: Internet Explorer, Firefox, Chrome, Safari, Opera, and mobile devices such as iPhone, iPad and Android.
 For older browsers, the media player provides support for Flash and Silverlight.
 *	Includes a module to track sales statistics.

+The base plugin, available for free from the WordPress Plugin Directory has all the features you need to create an Music Store on your website.

+**Premium Features**

+*	Allows selling collections.
+Audio files can be grouped into collections or albums (advanced version of plugin).
+*	Offers secure Audio Playback that prevents unauthorized downloading of audio files.
+* Allows to create discounts.
+* Allows to entering discount coupons.
+* Allows to insert a Song or Album in a post, page or template.
+In the Free version of plugin, the songs and albums are availables only from the Music Store webpage, in the premium version of plugin is possible to insert the songs and collection directly in a post, page, or template.

 If you want more information about this plugin or another one don't doubt to visit my website: